Punjabi Chole Recipe

 Pro Tips By Neha

-If you forgot to soak chickpeas, then soak them in boiling hot water for about an hour or two.
-I usually soak them in a hot case to even fasten the soaking process.
+If you forgot to soak chickpeas, soak them in boiling hot water for about an hour or two.
+I usually soak them in a hot case to speed up the process.

-Always slightly overboil the chickpeas.
-They should very easily press in between your fingers.
+Always slightly overcook the chickpeas.
+They should press very easily between your fingers.

-Tea is optional, but if you need that dark color in your chole curry, then you must use it.
-Never use tea bags directly in the cooker as they might burst inside the cooker.
+Tea is optional, but if you need that dark color in your chole curry, you must use it.
+Never use tea bags directly in the cooker, as they might burst.

 Slightly mashing a few chickpeas, once the curry is ready, makes the curry very creamy.

-If anardana is not available, you can use lemon juice, tamarind pulp, or dry mango powder in its place.
+If anardana is not available, you can substitute lemon juice, tamarind pulp, or dry mango powder.

 I like the consistency of my Punjabi chole masala on the drier side.
 You can choose to add more water to make the gravy thinner.